nikolaDrljaca/xurl/README.md

 * High cognitive load, high deployment complexity

 How it works:
 * A message queue is used to hand off write messages.
-The service generates a hop key, hands off the message to the queue and returns, greatly increasing response times.
+The service generates a key, hands off the message to the queue and returns, greatly increasing response times.
 * A service sits in between the queue and the database.
 It consumes each message, one by one in order, processes and stores them into the cache and the database achieving consistency.